 Not everyone can afford advertising, but if you’re in the right industry, there is joy to doing something meaningful, or making something wonderful.
 If others talk about it—that could generate fame.
 We’re not talking about something happening viral overnight, but a constant, sustained, long-term effort on making good things that others will value, cherish, or spread the word about.
 You don’t need influencers for that, just believable parties that others have real engagement with.
 And again we come back to individuals or fashion media, or pr professionals who aren’t reliant solely on influencers.
 Many of our story leads come from PR firms.

 Sometimes, it’ll pique the interest of someone who can make your brand viral.
-Barack Obama was a senator only known by some—till actor George Clooney publicly mentioned him during the us Democratic primaries in 2007.
+Barack Obama was a senator only known by some—till actor George Clooney publicly mentioned him during the US Democratic primaries in 2007.
 All of a sudden, Hillary Clinton was no longer the anointed front-runner.

-His successor, Donald Trump, rode the wave of a TV show that helped cement a reputation that he had been building for decades before.
+Obama’s successor, Donald Trump, rode the wave of a TV show that helped cement a reputation that he had been building for decades before.

 Other times, those magic moments might not happen.
 But if you are doing something you love, should it matter, as long as it’s sustaining you and your family, and brings you joy?